-First print, and now the web
+First print, then the web

 Early work.
 Much of the early work focused on profiles of teachers new to the school, as in the issue below at the left. (click cover to see it full size).